 Skip advert

 Advertisement - Article continues below

-Over the years, previous generations of the Toyota Prius became staples of Uber and Taxi fleets thanks to their ability to return great fuel economy and low running costs.
-The Corolla and Corolla Sports Tourer hybrid models have since replaced it in that role, and Toyota says it’s targeting private buyers with the latest Prius this time around.
+Over the years, previous generations of the Toyota Prius became staples of Uber and taxi fleets thanks to their ability to return great fuel economy and low running costs.
+The Corolla and Corolla Touring Sports hybrid models have since replaced it in that role, and Toyota says it’s targeting private buyers with the latest Prius this time around.
 This time it costs from £37,000, which is around £5,000 more than the previous plug-in hybrid Prius.

 Right off the bat, the latest Prius makes a much better impression than previous iterations with a design we think will be more appealing to the average buyer.
 It features much less fussy styling than the version that came before it and is almost coupe-like in design.
-At the front the Prius gets C-shaped headlights that are in line with the styling of other models like the C-HR, while the rear end features a full-length light bar surrounded by black trim for an almost retro look.
+At the front the Prius gets C-shaped headlights that are in line with the styling of other models like the C-HR, while the rear end features a full-width light bar surrounded by black trim for an almost retro look.
 Overall the Prius’ design is swoopier and smoother than that of its angular predecessor.

+Skip advert